Kiyama Shrine in Maniwa City: Meet a Real Maneki-neko (Lucky Cat)! Cute Goshuin (Temple Stamps)

 Cute charm

-Lucky cat fortune slip
+Lucky cat fortune

 The fortune slips are also shaped like beckoning cats, which cat lovers will love.

 Cute goshuin stamps!
-Seasonal designs available too!
+Seasonal designs available too

 Highlight 1: Nationally registered tangible cultural property

-Highlight ② The spectacular sacred lanterns
+Highlight ② The spectacular sacred lantern

 Highlight 3: Calligraphy by Hirobumi Ito